 The School Based Behavior Support (SBBS) Program is for students who are eligible for special education services in Kindergarten through 6th grade.
 The mission of the SBBS Program is to provide high quality services for students with challenging behavior.
 Intensive interventions are delivered by specially trained staff in specific environments in order to successfully access their education, while developing the skills to return to a less restrictive environment.
-Our sites are located in Baxter, Kasuun, Lake Hood, and Tyson elementary schools.
+Our sites are located at Kasuun, Lake Hood, and Tyson elementary schools.

 The SBBS Program: